Reduction systems and degree bounds for integration: Complete reduction systems

-While it is straightforward to decide if any given polynomial is reducible by given reduction rules by simply plugging exponent vectors into conditions, the definitions and algorithms in the remainder of this section also involve more difficult problems.
+When reduction rules are given, it is straightforward to decide if any given polynomial is reducible by simply plugging exponent vectors into conditions.
+In contrast, the definitions and procedures in the rest of this section also involve more difficult problems.
 In particular, these are equivalent to asking whether a certain formula $B$ formed from the constituents of reduction rules can be satisfied by an element of $\mathbb{N}^n$.
-Even if these conditions $B$ would be restricted to conjunctions of equations, it is known from the Davis--Putnam--Robinson--Matiyasevich Theorem that $\exists \,\alpha\in\mathbb{N}^n:B|_{x=\alpha}$ is undecidable in general.
-To deal with the undecidability of existential statements over $\mathbb{N}$ in the algorithms that follow, we adopt the following paradigm, since we do not want to restrict applicability of those algorithms to instances that can be decided in practice.
+Even if these conditions $B$ were restricted to conjunctions of equations, it is known from the Davis--Putnam--Robinson--Matiyasevich Theorem that $\exists \,\alpha\in\mathbb{N}^n:B|_{\param=\alpha}$ is undecidable in general, see e.g.\ \cite{JonesMatiyasevich}.
+To deal with the undecidability of existential statements over $\mathbb{N}$ in the formalized steps of the completion process that follow, we adopt the following paradigm, since we do not want to restrict applicability of those procedures to instances that can be decided in practice.

-\begin{remark} In order to enable evaluating each instance of existential statements over $\mathbb{N}$ arising during an algorithm in finite time, we allow also false positive answers (but no false negative answers) to all statements quantified by $\exists \, \alpha\in\mathbb{N}^n$ at any step of the algorithms stated in the rest of this section.
-We will always use this viewpoint when showing correctness and other properties of those algorithms.
+\begin{remark} In order to enable evaluating each instance of existential statements over $\mathbb{N}$ arising during an algorithm or procedure in finite time, we allow also false positive answers (but no false negative answers) to all statements quantified by $\exists \, \alpha\in\mathbb{N}^n$ at any step of the algorithm and procedures stated in the rest of this section.
+We will always use this viewpoint when showing correctness and other properties of those algorithm and procedures.
 For easier readability, we do not introduce extra notation to signify this tolerance for false positive evaluations of existential statements.
-In other words, when existence of an element of $\mathbb{N}^n$ satisfying a given condition is asked in an algorithm, one may safely proceed assuming that such an element exists if one cannot detect easily that such an element does not exist. \end{remark}
+In other words, when existence of an element of $\mathbb{N}^n$ satisfying a given condition is asked in an algorithm or procedure, one may safely proceed assuming that such an element exists if one cannot detect easily that such an element does not exist.